Skip to content

 • About Us

 The Joint High Performance Computing Exchange (JHPCE) is a High-Performance Computing (HPC) facility in the Department of Biostatistics at the Johns Hopkins Bloomberg School of Public Health.
-This fee-for-service core is a long-standing collaborative effort between Biostatistics and the Computational Biology & Research Computing group in the department of Molecular Microbiology and Immunology.
-Thefacility is open to all Johns Hopkins affiliated researchers.
+JHPCE began in 2008 as a collaborative effort between Biostatistics and the Computational Biology & Research Computing group in the department of Molecular Microbiology and Immunology.
+Since then the facility has grown to provide HPC services to over 100 labs and departments in the JHU Bloomberg School of Public Health, JHU School of Medicine, JHU Carey Business school, the Lieber Institue for Brain Development, Kennedy Krieger institute, and numerous departments on the JHU Homewood campus.
+The facility is open to all Johns Hopkins affiliated researchers.

 • Community